LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/001-using-glue-studio.md

 ![list of log streams for errors](../../images/glue_error_log_streams.png) You may need to expand the log stream column size in order to see this.
 Click on the driver logs to see the full error output and stack trace.

+#### Finding the error in the error logs

+There will be a lot of logs, most will be be for information, marked "INFO", you should looks at the ones marked with "ERROR".
+There may still be a couple marked "ERROR" so you should consider them all when looking for the error that caused your glue job to fail.

+For an example, if you [login to the pre-production AWS account][hackney-sso] then navigate to [these logs][example-failed-glue-job].
+Looking from the bottom of the logs you first come accross an ERROR log that is mentioning an S3 Access Denied error (you can click the little arrow on the left to expand the message).
+This is an error with pushing the logs and isn't the reason the glue job failed.
+If you then scroll up a bit to the next ERROR, it contains a message that mentions "Error from Python:Traceback " and then follows on to give the stacktrace for the SQL error "DataType varchar is not supported.(line 54, pos 45)".
+This is the error which has failed the glue job.

 ## Receive email notifications when Glue jobs fail